The best tips and examples: Create perfect product descriptions

 - Miscellaneous 2% 2%

-What should product descriptions look like?
+What do product descriptions look like in terms of content?

 Practical tips: comparative text and tables